© WEP 2022

 Where does the money go?

-WEP Australia is a not-for-profit student exchange organisation registered/approved by the education departments/regulatory authorities in ACT, NSW, QLD, SA and VIC.
+WEP Australia is a not-for-profit student exchange organisation registered/approved by the education departments/regulatory authorities in ACT, NSW, QLD, SA, TAS and VIC.
 We work with independent international partners to organise exchange programs.
 As a result, the program fee is based solely on the cost of program components, both in Australia and overseas.

 The program fee is allocated between the overseas organisation, WEP Australia, travel and independent contractors for flights and insurance.